imarc/handbook/creative.markdown

 Time Req
 :	8–90 hours

-This typically starts with an in-depth conference call or meeting with the client’s brand stakeholders. iMarc and the client team discuss the project goals, their current brand values, positioning, perception, audience, and any guidelines currently available.
+This typically starts with an in-depth conference call or meeting with the client’s brand stakeholders.
+Imarc and the client team discuss the project goals, their current brand values, positioning, perception, audience, and any guidelines currently available.

 **Topics include:**